 When you are finished using a consumer report, you must securely dispose of the report and any information you gathered from it.
 That can include burning, pulverizing, or shredding paper documents, and disposing of electronic information so that it can't be read or reconstructed.
 For more information, see Disposing of Consumer Report Information?
 Rule Tells How.

-If a CRA notifies you that the consumer address you provided is substantially different from the address it has, you must have policies and procedures to investigate and furnish the consumer’s correct address to the CRA.
-For more information, see Fighting Fraud with the Red Flags Rule.
+If you are a user of consumer reports and a CRA notifies you that the consumer address you provided is substantially different from the address it has, you must have policies and procedures to investigate and furnish the consumer’s correct address to the CRA.
+For more information, see Duties of Users Regarding Address Discrepancies.

 If you don’t comply with the FCRA, you may be sued by the FTC, Consumer Financial Protection Bureau (CFPB), state governments, or in some cases, consumers.
 The FCRA provides for maximum penalties of $3,500 per violation in the case of lawsuits brought by the FTC.
 FCRA 616, 617, 621

 The National Small Business Ombudsman and 10 Regional Fairness Boards collect comments from small businesses about federal compliance and enforcement activities.
 Each year, the Ombudsman evaluates the conduct of these activities and rates each agency's responsiveness to small businesses.
 Small businesses can comment to the Ombudsman without fear of reprisal.
 To comment, call toll‑free 1‑888‑REGFAIR (1‑888‑734‑3247) or go to www.sba.gov/ombudsman.